 As an example, the above report shows the shopping behavior of a website that has enhanced eCommerce enabled.
 It shows every event that is triggered by a visitor from landing on the website to checking out a product.

 For WooCommerce stores, you can easily track specific data of your store using a Free yet powerful plugin.
 Yes, we are talking about WooCommerce Conversion Tracking.

 With it, you can easily connect your WooCommerce store very easily using this plugin.
 Simply, install and activate the plugin.

 Navigate to WooCommerce Conversion Tracking Menu under WooComerce.
 Toggle on the Google Adwords feature.
 Enter your Adwords account ID and save.
 This connects your WooCommerce store with Google Adwords connected with your Analytics account.

-Now, you can easily track events like Purchase and Registration.
+Now, you can easily track events like Purchases and Registration.
 This helps you to send data to Google Adwords for better retargeting.

-If you have any suggestions of experience on Google Enhanced eCommerce, do let us know in the comments.
+If you have any suggestions for experience on Google Enhanced eCommerce, do let us know in the comments.